-- At the beginning of the Statistics Reporting Period, Brazil had 12 pending MAP cases, of which five were attribution/allocation cases and seven other MAP cases.
-4 At the end of the Statistics Reporting Period, Brazil had 27 MAP cases in its inventory, of which 15 are attribution/allocation cases and 12 are other MAP cases.
-Brazil's MAP caseload has increased by 125% during the Statistics Reporting Period, which can be broken down into an increase by 200% of the number of attribution/allocation cases and an increase by 71% of the other cases. - 98.
-The breakdown of the end inventory can be shown as follows:
+133. At the beginning of the Statistics Reporting Period, Brazil had 12 pending MAP cases, out of which five were attribution/allocation cases and seven were other MAP cases.5 At the end of the Statistics Reporting Period, Brazil had 24 MAP cases in its inventory, of which 18 are attribution/allocation cases and six are other MAP cases.
+Brazil's MAP caseload has increased by 100% during the Statistics Reporting Period, which can be attributed to an increase of 260% of the number of attribution/allocation cases as the number of other cases decreased by 14%.

+134. The breakdown of the end inventory can be shown as in Figure C.2.

 Figure C.2.
-End inventory on 31 December 2018 (27 cases)
+End inventory on 31 December 2019 (24 cases)